vo1d-null/Random-Recipe-Generator/README.md

 ## Description :page_with_curl:

-The Random Recipe Generator is a beginner-friendly Angular project that demonstrates how to create a web application that fetches random recipes from the Spoonacular API and presents them to users.
-This app offers an engaging way to explore new recipes while learning Angular development concepts.
+The Random Recipe Generator is an Angular project that demonstrates how to create a web application that fetches random recipes from the Spoonacular API and presents them to users.
+This app offers an engaging way to explore new recipes while exploring new Angular development concepts.

 ## Features :star2: